betterscientificsoftware/bssw.io/CuratedContent/CppUnit.md

 # Exploring CppUnit for Software Testing

-Unit testing is an important step in software development life cycle and several frameworks such as JUnit exist to help developers in this effort.
+Unit testing is an important step in the software development lifecycle; several frameworks such as JUnit exist to help developers in this effort.
 CppUnit is a useful C++ port of the JUnit framework!

 Resource information | Details
 :--- | :---